AVENGERS : ENDGAME

 “Yah but I’m the idiot that wrote the Monday Night Football theme song”

-I love going through the car wash, the ones where you stay in the car and go through the womb of joy.
-Fucking love it.
+I love going through the car wash, the ones where you stay in the car and go through the womb of joy with all the swirly washing things.

 I have this idea to put magistrate at the end of my name.
 Like Ph.D or ESQ.